whosonfirst/docker-whosonfirst-exportify/README.md

 | Load balancer type | Application load balancer |
 | Load balancer name | `whosonfirst-exportify-elb` |

 Under "Container to load balance" choose `whosonfirst-exportify:8080:8080` then "Add container".
 Now we get to the "Container to load balance" part of things which is where things get confusing again.

+In the end you want something like this:

 | Property | Value |
 | --- | --- |